iamtheblackunicorn/hellraiser/README.markdown

 - `title`: The title of your site.
 - `viewText`: The link text for reading posts.
 - `baseurl`: Leave this blank for your site if you are hosting it at `yourusername.github.io`.
 If you're using this theme in a project page, set this to `/your_project_name`.
+- `closeNavText`: The link text to close your navigation drawer.

 Have a look at this theme's [`_config.yml`](_config.yml) for guidance.